-While many users gained instant access on October 5th, Microsoft will be rolling out the Windows 11 update in waves.
+While many users will gain instant access on October 5th, Microsoft will be rolling out the Windows 11 update in waves.
 Depending on your device, you might be waiting weeks – or months – before the update is pushed to your laptop.
 In general, expect to see the OS rolled out to the latest products before coming to anything older and less mainstream.

 “Following the tremendous learnings from Windows 10, we want to make sure we’re providing you with the best possible experience,” Aaron Woodman, general manager of Windows marketing at Microsoft, said.
 “We expect all eligible devices to be offered the free upgrade to Windows 11 by mid-2022.”

 Microsoft has released detailed hardware requirements for Windows 11 ahead of its launch later this year.
 If you don’t meet the specs, don’t worry – Windows 10 will continue to receive support until October 14th, 2025.

 1GHz processor with two or more cores